-The Designated Source Separated Recyclables Processing Facility Fee components are based on a per ton rate.
-The rate shall remain equal to the Designated Source Separated Recyclables Processing Facility per ton rate for Roll-Off loads as of the effective date of the new rate schedule.
+The Designated Green Waste Processing Facility Fee and Designated Source Separated Recyclables Processing Facility Fee components are based on a per ton rate.
+The rate shall remain equal, respectively, to the Designated Green Waste Processing Facility and Designated Source Separated Recyclables Processing Facility per ton rate for Roll-Off loads as of the effective date of the new rate schedule.